-After the promo tour, which is be taking a break from acting.
+After the promo tour, which is scheduled to finish in Invercargill on Wednesday, Rolleston will be taking a break from acting.

 "What's next for me ...
 Just relaxing, doing my rehab, recovering and slowly getting better.
 And at the end or mid of this year hopefully getting back in front of the camera, that's my goal."

 The car he was travelling in hit a bridge, and "half the bridge" ended up in the car, according to a volunteer firefighter who attended.

 Rolleston was taken to Waikato Hospital's Intensive Care Unit where he remained for nearly a month.